si3nloong/sqlike/README.md

 Our main objective is anti toxic query, that why some functionality we doesn't offer out of box

-- offset based pagination (but you may achieve this by using `Limit` and `Offset`)
+- Offset based pagination (but you may achieve this by using `Limit` and `Offset`)
-- eager loading (we want to avoid magic function, you should handle this by your own using goroutines)
+- Eager loading (we want to avoid magic function, you should handle this by your own using goroutines)
-- join (eg. left join, outer join, inner join), join clause is consider as toxic query, you should alway find your record using primary key
+- Join (eg. left join, outer join, inner join), join clause is consider as toxic query, you should alway find your record using primary key
-- left wildcard search using Like is not allow (but you may use `expr.Raw` to bypass it)
+- Left wildcard search using Like is not allow (but you may use `expr.Raw` to bypass it)
-- bidirectional sorting is not allow (except mysql 8.0 and above)
+- Bidirectional sorting is not allow (except mysql 8.0 and above)
-- currently only support `mysql` driver (postgres and sqlite yet to implement)

 ## General APIs